Dining

 ~10 min walk

 The restaurant that put Raleigh on the national food map.
-Ashley Christensen's iconic diner — daily-changing menu, legendary macaroni au gratin, and a buzzing atmosphere.
+Daily-changing menu, legendary macaroni au gratin, and a buzzing atmosphere.

 Jubala Coffee